Rad-hi/Obstacle-Avoidance-ROS/README.md

 This project was made as a practice for basic ROS concepts such as ros-topics, subscribing, publishing, and simulating robots in Gazebo.
 The goal was to make a robot:

--Read data from the 360° LiDAR scanner.
+- Read data from the 360° LiDAR scanner.

--Process the data in order to find the clearest path (will talk about this in more details down below).
+- Process the data in order to find the clearest path (will talk about this in more details down below).

--Steer the robot into the right direction.
+- Steer the robot into the right direction.

 ### Technologies used

--Ubuntu distro : 18.04 LTS
+- Ubuntu distro : 18.04 LTS

--ROS distro: Melodic
+- ROS distro: Melodic

--Gazebo version : 9
+- Gazebo version : 9

--Python: rospy
+- Python: rospy

 ---